mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/conformance-expectations.md

 For any complex element marked as must support, the server **SHALL** be capable of providing at least one of the sub-element values.
 If any sub-element is marked as must support it must meet the must support requirements as well and satisfy the must support requirement for the parent element.

-For example, the [CBS Person Reporting to CDC Profile] name element is labeled must support and has no must support sub-elements.
+For example, the [CBS Reporting Source Organization Profile] type element is labeled must support and has no must support sub-elements.
 When claiming conformance to this profile:

-- CBS Responders **SHALL** be capable of providing a value in `Practitioner.name` sub-element.
+- CBS Responders **SHALL** be capable of providing a value in `Organization.type` sub-element.
-- CBS Requestors **SHALL** be capable of processing the value in `Practitioner.name`.
+- CBS Requestors **SHALL** be capable of processing the value in `Organization.type`.

 On the other hand, if any sub-element is marked as must support and the parent element is not, there is *no expectation* that you must support the parent.
 However, if the parent element is represented in the structure you must support the sub-element(s) marked as must support.
 There are no examples of CBS profiles that have this structure defined.